|

 Hatch-year Northern Saw-whet Owl (above)

-In 1999, Hilton Pond Center for Piedmont Natural History became the southernmost site in a national network using night-time banding to study dispersal of Northern Saw-whet Owls (Aegolius acadicus).
-This northern species breeds primarily in the northeastern and western U.S. and in southern Canada (green area on map below) and overwinters mainly in the central U.S. and the Atlantic Coast states (blue area on map).
+In 1999, Hilton Pond Center for Piedmont Natural History became what was then the southernmost site in a national network using night-time banding to study dispersal of Northern Saw-whet Owls, Aegolius acadicus.
+This northern species breeds primarily in the northeastern and western U.S. and in southern Canada (green area on map below right) and overwinters mainly in the central U.S. and the Atlantic Coast states (blue area on map).
+As banding studies have expanded, winter banding records for these owls have increased for several southern states, including Alabama, Georgia, and South Carolina.

-Through October 1999, only four Northern Saw-whet Owls (NSWO) had ever been banded in South Carolina--the first in 1960 and the latest in 1972; none had ever been banded in South Carolina's Piedmont region.
-At Hilton Pond Center in November and December 1999, Bill Hilton Jr. netted and banded seven of these diminutive owls that perhaps migrated in from the forests of Canada but may have come from a population that breeds in the southern Appalachians of North Carolina.
+Through October 1999, only four Northern Saw-whet Owls (NSWO) had ever been banded within South Carolina--the first in 1960 and the latest in 1972; none had ever been banded in South Carolina's Piedmont region.
+At Hilton Pond Center in November and December 1999, Bill Hilton Jr. netted and banded seven of these diminutive owls that perhaps migrated in from Canadian forests but may have come from a population that breeds in the southern Appalachians of North Carolina.

-NSWOs are captured by playing an audiolure (endless-loop tape recording) of the owl's monotonous "toot-toot-toot" call from dusk until dawn at high volume.
-Owls are attracted to the sound and, as they approach the tape deck's speakers, fly into a triangle of 60mm-mesh mist nets that are 12 meters long and 2.6 meters tall.
-Nets, checked hourly through the night, are not deployed during wet weather or when temperatures are below 25 degrees F.
+NSWOs are captured by playing an audiolure (endless-loop recording) of the owl's monotonous "toot-toot-toot" call from shortly after dusk until just before dawn at high volume.
+Owls are attracted to the sound and--as they approach the tape deck's speakers--fly into an array of 60mm-mesh mist nets that are 12 meters long and 2.6 meters tall; thus far we have used a triangle of nets with the speaker in the middle and with a fourth net extending from one of the triangle apices.
+Nets, checked at least hourly through the night, are not deployed during wet weather or when temperatures are below 25 degrees F.

-Although Northern Saw-whet Owls are sexually monomorphic (i.e., males and females look alike), there is a measurable size difference between the sexes; females generally are about a third larger than males.
+Although Northern Saw-whet Owls are sexually monomorphic (i.e., males and females look alike), there is measurable size difference between the sexes; females generally are about a third larger than males.
 Researchers elsewhere have determined saw-whets can be sexed with greater than 90% accuracy by comparing an individual owl's wing chord and mass.
+Ageing is facilitated by looking at the owl's wing under ultraviolet light; newer feathers glow pink under UV because of porphyrins that fade over time (see image below), so a young saw-whet's wing will be uniformly pink because all its feathers came in at once and are still fresh.
+Adults exhibit partial molt, so some of their older feathers may not show any pink color at all.

 BAND |